go-chassis/go-chassis/docs/discovery/servicecomb.md

 # ServiceComb

-ServiceComb service center is the default plugin of go chassis, it support client side discovery, so need to set registry service it implements both ServiceDiscovery and Registrator plugin
+ServiceComb service center is the default plugin of go chassis, it support client side discovery, so need to set registry service. it implements both ServiceDiscovery and Registrator plugin

 ## Configurations